adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 > - Collaborate with internal data scientists, information scientists and software developers to design and implement tailored solutions to meet well-defined stakeholder requirements with focus on early research.

 Teamwork and support.
-This collaboration with data scientists is also good for someone who isn't very proficient in some aspects of Data Science (yet) but might have the opportunity to learn through this collaboration.
+This collaboration with data scientists is specially good for someone who isn't very proficient in some aspects of Data Science (yet) but might have the opportunity to learn through collaboration.

 > - Monitor continuously newest technology trends relevant for publication analysis and knowledge discovery and establish an external presence through conferences and publications